League table

 What about student accommodation at the University of Chester?

-First-years are guaranteed a room and nearly a fifth of hall spaces are catered.
-Sumner House at Exton Park has been refurbished and the ground floor of Fisher House has been remodelled.
-Plenty of Chester students live at home and commute.
+First-years are guaranteed a room and nearly a quarter of hall spaces are catered.
+John Milton Hall, with 61 beds, has been fully refurbished to include an improved common room and communal kitchens.
+Many Chester students choose to live at home and commute.

 How diverse and inclusive is the University of Chester?